kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 >
 > Vite provides built-in support for Vue [server-side rendering](https://vite.dev/guide/ssr.html), but it is intentionally low-level *(for library and framework authors)*.
 If you wish to go directly with Vite, check out [vite-plugin-ssr](https://vite-plugin-ssr.com), a community plugin that abstracts away many challenging details for you.

+### Where to deploy
+Hosting static resources is extremely cheap.
+But now, I need to have a server.
+There are two most common solutions here.

+- We can use the serverless functions of the hosting provider that serve the static resources: Cloudflare Workers, Netlify Functions, Vercel Functions, Amazon Lambdas.
+- Another option is to keep it as an actual tiny Node server and deploy it to any cloud platform, from AWS to Azure to Digital Ocean.

+If it’s deployed as one of the Serverless Functions, then there is a chance that it's not that bad.
+Some of the providers can run those functions “on Edge.”
+I.e., those functions are distributed to different servers that are closer to the end user.
+In this case, the latency will be minimal, and the performance degradation will be minimal.

+If, however, I went with the self-managed server, I don’t have the advantages of a distributed network.
+I’d have to deploy it to one particular region.
+So, users on the opposite side of the planet from this region have a chance to really feel the impact of the performance degradation.

 ### React hydration error
 While rendering your application, there was a difference between the React tree that was pre-rendered from the server and the React tree that was rendered during the first render in the browser (hydration).